yakresponder/react-native-aculab-client/example-AcuMobCom/AcuMobCom-Example-README.md

 # AcuMobCom-Example (Demo)

 This Example demonstrates use of the Aculab package AcuMobCom from [react-native-aculab-client](https://www.npmjs.com/package/react-native-aculab-client).
 It allows you to make calls to Aculab cloud services from iOS and Android platforms and to send dtmf.
-It Also supports peer to peer video/audio calls.
+It Also supports peer-to-peer video/audio calls.

 ---